- Every business leader can improve their leadership skills.

 How to write leadership development goals

 Not everyone has the same strengths and weaknesses, so leadership goals need to be specific and customized to each leader.
 Use this simple process to help you create and track progress on your leadership development goals.

 - Identify your strengths and weaknesses.
 When writing leadership development goals, start by objectively identifying your strengths and weaknesses as a leader.
 If you are having a hard time seeing your weaknesses, consider seeking feedback from a trusted advisor, your team or a leadership assessment tool.

 - Set development goals and a road map to achieve them.
 Choose three or four development goals that will help you improve your weaknesses.
-Experts recommend setting SMART (specific, measured, achievable, realistic and time-based) goals and building a road map to achieve them.
+Experts recommend setting SMART (specific, measured, achievable, realistic and time-based) goals and building a road map for how to achieve them.

 - Revisit, reassess, and readjust.
 Leadership skills can be continually improved upon.
-As you reach your development goals, reassess your leadership skills, and choose new areas to work on.
+As you reach your development goals, reassess your leadership skills and choose new areas to work on.